awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 |  Amazon ECS task  |  Old: `arn:aws:ecs:region:aws_account_id:task/task-id` New: `arn:aws:ecs:region:aws_account_id:task/cluster-name/task-id`  |

 **Resource ID Length**
 A resource ID takes the form of a unique combination of letters and numbers\.
 New resource ID formats include shorter IDs for Amazon ECS tasks and container instances\.
 The old resource ID format was 36 characters long\.
 The new IDs are in a 32\-character format that does not include any hyphens\.
-For details about opting in to the new resource ID format, see [Modifying Account Settings](ecs-modifying-longer-id-settings.md)\.
+For details about opting in to the new resource ID format, see [Modifying account settings](ecs-modifying-longer-id-settings.md)\.